pivot-access-ltd/bma-offline-docs/originals/maas-tags.md

       </lshw:node>
 ```

-MAAS machines will be selected based on these XPath *predicates*:
+MAAS machines will be selected based on these four XPath *predicates*:

--   *element* of 'node'
+1.   *element* of 'node'
--   with an *attribute* of 'id'
+2.   with an *attribute* of 'id'
--   whose *value* is 'display'
+3.   whose *value* is 'display'
--   and has a *child element* of 'clock units="Hz"'
+4.   and has a *child element* of 'clock units="Hz"'

 After adding the speed criteria via an XPath *operator* we end up with this as our tag definition: